HDMapNet: An Online HD Map Construction and Evaluation Framework: Related Work

 \section{Related Work}

-\textbf{Classical mapping pipeline.} Most existing HD Maps are annotated either manually or semi-automatically on LiDAR point clouds of the environment, merged from LiDAR scans collected from survey vehicles with high-end GPS and IMU.
+{ \textbf{Semantic map construction.}} Most existing {HD semantic maps} are annotated either manually or semi-automatically on LiDAR point clouds of the environment, merged from LiDAR scans collected from survey vehicles with high-end GPS and IMU.
 SLAM algorithms are the most commonly used algorithms to fuse LiDAR scans into a highly accurate and consistent point cloud.
 First, pairwise alignment algorithm like ICP~\cite{besl1992method}, NDT~\cite{biber2003normal} and their variants~\cite{segal2009generalized} are employed to match LiDAR data at two nearby timestamps using semantic~\cite{yu2015semantic} or geometry information~\cite{pomerleau2015review}.
 Second, estimating accurate poses of ego vehicle is formulated as a non-linear least-square problem~\cite{lawson1995solving} or a factor graph~\cite{dellaert2012factor} which is critical to build a globally consistent map.
-Yang~\etal~\cite{yang2018robust} presented a method for reconstructing HD maps at city scale based on the pose graph optimization under the constraint of pairwise alignment factor.
-To reduce the cost of manual annotation of HD map, Jian~\etal~\cite{jiao2018machine} proposed several machine learning techniques to extract static elements from fused LiDAR point cloud and cameras.
-However, it is still laborious and costly to maintain an HD map since it requires high precision and timely update.
-In this paper, we argue that our proposed online map construction task is more scalable and practical than the classical mapping pipeline.
+Yang~\etal~\cite{yang2018robust} presented a method for reconstructing maps at city scale based on the pose graph optimization under the constraint of pairwise alignment factor.
+To reduce the cost of manual annotation of semantic maps, \cite{jiao2018machine,Mi_2021_CVPR} proposed several machine learning techniques to extract static elements from fused LiDAR point clouds and cameras.
+However, it is still laborious and costly to maintain an HD semantic map since it requires high precision and timely update.
+In this paper, we argue that our proposed local semantic map learning task is a potentially more scalable solution for autonomous driving.